Pest Control Cost in Phoenix, AZ (2026 Local Pricing)

 • Look for scorpion experience.
 Not all pest control methods work equally on scorpions.
 Ask specifically what products and methods they use for bark scorpions.
 Demand-brand products applied to entry points and harborage areas are more effective than broad perimeter sprays.

 • Get at least three quotes.
 Phoenix has a competitive pest control market with dozens of local and national companies.
 Pricing and service quality vary significantly.
+For help narrowing down your options, see our guide to the best pest control companies in Phoenix.

 • Ask about guarantees.
 Most Phoenix companies offer re-service guarantees between regular treatments.
 If pests return within the service period, they treat again at no additional charge.